 - Add the torrent file to the client.

-This is a very confusing debate that either torrenting is legal or illegal but, it is essential to know that torrenting is just a simple way of sharing files among the users/peers.
+This is a very confusing debate about whether torrenting is legal or illegal, but it is essential to know that torrenting is just a simple way to share files among users/peers.
 In this act, torrenting is not an illegal thing.

 The legal and illegal aspect of torrenting depends on the file being downloaded.
-If the shared file is not restricted or copyrighted, then torrenting is legal, but if the downloaded file is illegal or unofficial, such files might have their own consequences.
+If the shared file is not restricted or copyrighted, torrenting is legal, but if the downloaded file is illegal or unofficial, such files might have consequences.

-Since every country has its own legal structure for implementing copyright rules and regulations, it may be possible that if torrenting is considered illegal in one country and another country, it might be legal.
-This all depends on the privacy laws and the use of the internet.
+Since every country has its legal structure for implementing copyright rules and regulations, it may be possible that if torrenting is considered illegal in one country and another, it might be legal.
+This all depends on privacy laws and the use of the internet.
 If you live in a country where torrenting is illegal, then it is necessary that you have to download torrents secretly, and you must remain anonymous.

-There is nothing illegal about using torrent client software; however, sharing plagiarized and copyrighted content is prohibited and illegal in many countries.
+There is nothing illegal about torrent client software; however, sharing plagiarized and copyrighted content is prohibited in many countries.